 As used in this Act, unless the context

-eligible adult, including exploitation of such adult's financial resources.
+eligible adult, including exploitation of such adult's financial resources, and abandonment.

 Nothing in this Act shall be construed to mean that an eligible adult is a

-victim of abuse, neglect, or self-neglect for the sole reason that he or she is being
+victim of abuse, abandonment, neglect, or self-neglect for the sole reason that he or she is being

 furnished with or relies upon treatment by spiritual means through prayer